mustang519/Customer-Churn-Prediction-System/README.md

 Here's how the Churn Prediction System works !!!

-Running the web app:
+**Procedure for running the web app:**

-Download all the files in the repository.Transfer these files('app.py','templates','static',model.pkl') to your python directory.
+Download all the files in the repository.Transfer these files ('app.py','templates','static', Churn_Prediction_Model.pkl') to your python directory.
 Run the file app.py in the python command line.
 Finally,the web application runs on your localhost, on your default web browser.

 ![Screenshot (179)](https://user-images.githubusercontent.com/75406889/122975215-bfc51080-d3b0-11eb-9dfa-1379ad38eb6d.png)
 ![Screenshot (180)](https://user-images.githubusercontent.com/75406889/122975228-c489c480-d3b0-11eb-854a-80012e0f1d77.png)